History of AJ Lee in Timeline

 January 2014: CM Punk Departure

-On June 13, 2014, AJ Mendez married fellow professional wrestler Phillip Brooks, known as CM Punk.
+On June 13, 2014, Mendez married fellow WWE wrestler Phillip Brooks, better known as CM Punk.

-In 2014, AJ Lee won the Slammy Award for Diva of the Year and was voted Woman of the Year by Pro Wrestling Illustrated readers.
+In 2014, she won the Slammy Award for Diva of the Year again, and readers of Pro Wrestling Illustrated voted her Woman of the Year.

 February 2015: Criticizes WWE's Treatment of Female Wrestlers

-In February 2015, AJ Mendez criticized WWE's treatment of its female wrestlers, highlighting disparities in pay and screen time.
+In February 2015, Mendez publicly criticized WWE's treatment of its female wrestlers, addressing wage and screen time disparities.

-In 2015, Mendez retired from in-ring performing in WWE.
+In April 2015, AJ Lee initially retired from in-ring performing.

 April 4, 2017: Crazy Is My Superpower Published

-On April 4, 2017, Mendez's memoir, Crazy Is My Superpower: How I Triumphed by Breaking Bones, Breaking Hearts, and Breaking the Rules, was published by Crown Archetype.
+On April 4, 2017, Mendez published her memoir, Crazy Is My Superpower: How I Triumphed by Breaking Bones, Breaking Hearts, and Breaking the Rules, which debuted at No. 10 on The New York Times Best Seller list.

 Crazy Is My Superpower: How I Triumphed by Breaking Bones, Breaking Hearts, and Breaking the Rules